JoshuaMathew/NBA-ROY-Prediction-/README.md

 The second model used was the k-nearest neighbors algorithm.
 The data was first normalized, and the number of features was reduced from 16 to 9 using principal component analysis (PCA) to retain 95% variance before training and testing the model.

 The model was tested using k values ranging from 1 to 40.
 A k value of 5 resulted in the model with the lowest mean error.
 This model had an overall accuracy of 89% on the test data.
-Below is a plot of the model error rate vs the number of neighbors used.
+Below is a plot of the model error rate vs the number of neighbors used:

 <p align="center">
   <img src="https://github.com/JoshuaMathew/NBA-ROY-Prediction-/blob/master/images/KN_error.JPG">
 </p>

-Below is the confusion matrix of the results of the KNN model on the validation dataset.
+Below is the confusion matrix of the results of the KNN model on the validation dataset:

 |  | Predicted ROY  | Predicted Not ROY |
 | :---:  | :-: | :-:|